feleck/terraform-beginner-bootcamp-2023/week0-project-prep-journal.md

 [Environment variables to configure the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html)

-When succesful response should look like this:
+When successful response should look like this:

 ```json
 {